Improve User Experience and eCommerce on Your Site

 1. Use Photos

 People like to see what they are shopping for, so make sure that you have large, clear photos on your site.
 This is especially true for the hero image or featured area on the site.
 Use a simple, uncluttered design in this area and don’t use too many words.
 Avoid giving people too many conflicting options or they may be overwhelmed.
 You also want to make it obvious what your shop sells.
 If you specialize in athletic shoes, for example, try to ensure that your hero image is a nice picture of an athletic shoe.

 2. Help People Navigate

 Navigating through your website should be straightforward.
 A good idea is to list general, broad categories on your homepage and in your main navigation menu.
 Limit the main menu to about five to seven options with clear titles.
 For example, have categories such as MEN’S SHOES, WOMEN’S SHOES, KIDS SHOES, etc. rather than PRODUCTS, TRAINING, SIZES, etc. The former is much more clear and easy to understand.
-Having simple navigation is good website design.
-As a WordPress developer Toronto experts, we are here to help with User Experience and eCommerce!
+Having simple navigation is a good website design.
+As WordPress development experts, we are here to help with User Experience and eCommerce!